Unified Origin of Curvature Perturbation and Baryon Asymmetry of the Universe: Affleck-Dine Curvaton and Baryogenesis

 As discussed in Sec.~\ref{sec:quartic}, for given values of the set of parameters $\lbrace H_I, \phi_I, m, \lambda \rbrace$, the $r_d$ value is fixed so as to reproduce the Planck normalized power spectrum, and then $f_{NL}$ is predicted.
 With the fixed $r_d$, we find $\epsilon$ to reproduce the observed baryon asymmetry, $\frac{n_B}{s} \simeq 10^{-10}$.
 We check the consistency of our analysis, $\epsilon \gg \frac{\Gamma_{\phi}}{m}$, for the resultant $\epsilon$ value.
 In Table \ref{Table:nb-s} we show our results for two benchmark points.

 In our scenario as baryon asymmetry is generated from the curvaton and later curvaton is decaying into baryons and anti-baryons, it is possible that there can be non-zero baryon isocurvature perturbations in tension with the current observation.
-But in our scenario the radial part $\phi_r$ is identified with the curvaton and it dominates the energy density while the angular part remains sub-dominant, and as a result both the radiation after curvaton decay and the baryons acquire the fluctuations of $\phi_r$, hence the baryon isocurvature perturbations can be estimated as $\mathcal{S}_B \sim 0$ which is in agreement with the recent observations.
-A detailed analysis of this issue is presented in Appendix~\ref{app:iso}.
+We have identified the radial part as the curvaton and sufficient domination of the curvaton along with a proper choice of the initial value of the angular part can make the isocurvature perturbation negligible as discussed in detail in Appendix~\ref{app:iso}.
 Here we also consider that dark matter is produced after curvaton decay and hence dark matter isocurvature perturbation $\mathcal{S}_{DM} \sim 0$.